Tägertschi

 Tägertschi is a former municipality in the Bern-Mittelland administrative district in the canton of Bern in Switzerland.
 On 1 January 2017 the former municipality of Tägertschi merged into the municipality of Münsingen.

 History

 Tägertschi is first mentioned in 1273 as Tegersche.

 For most of their history, the village of Tägertschi along with the settlements of Stalden and Ämligen were part of the parish and municipality of Münsingen.
 Eventually Ämligen and Stalden im Emmental (now part of Konolfingen) formed an independent political municipality.
 However, in 1923, Ämligen (which at that time had about 35 residents) voted to separate themselves from Stalden and form a new municipality with Tägertschi.

-A railroad station on the Bern-Langnau was completed near Tägertschi in 1864.
+A railway station on the Bern-Langnau was completed near Tägertschi in 1864.
 Today it is located on the municipal border between Tägertschi and Konolfingen.
 Many of the workers in the municipality commute to jobs in nearby cities, though there are several small factories in the municipality.